Online dating safety tips

 Always read profiles carefully

-Use Community Watch to report any problems
+Use Community Watch to report suspicious or inappropriate behaviour

 If the messaging has gone well and you would like to progress to the next step, phoning first is preferable before meeting.